 - Has footwear from any additional suspects been considered as part of the examination?

 - Location of crime scene marks – does this have any bearing on the case?

 It’s important to note that not all casework requires re-examination, however, our experts will be able to provide advice on the appropriate course of action using available case information to consider and investigate all issues.
 We are also able to help you ensure, from a defence perspective, that a comprehensive independent evaluation has been completed and you have received the impartial advice required.

 Forensic Chemistry Expertise

 Forensic Access boasts a world-class team of forensic scientists operating in bespoke facilities across a multitude of forensic disciplines.
-All forensic work is carried out to the highest Quality Standards (including ISO 17025).
+All forensic work is carried out to the highest quality standards.

 If you need assistance with your defence strategy, please get in contact with our casework team today by calling 01235 774870 or fill-in our online contact form.